 Eagle Butte Man Sentenced for Aggravated Sexual Abuse of a Child

-United States Attorney Brendan V. Johnson announced that an Eagle Butte, South Dakota man convicted of aggravated sexual abuse of a child was sentenced on December 17, 2013, by U.S. District Court Judge Roberto A. Lange.
+United States Attorney Brendan V. Johnson announced that an Eagle Butte, South Dakota, man convicted of Aggravated Sexual Abuse of a Child was sentenced on November 3, 2014, by U.S. District Judge Roberto A. Lange.

-Chad Two Hearts, age 40, was sentenced to 27 years in custody, five years of supervised release, and a $100 special assessment to the Federal Crime Victims Fund.
+Frank Duane Baker, Jr., age 42, was sentenced to 132 months in custody, five years of supervised release, and a $100 special assessment to the Federal Crime Victims Fund.

-The federal case was investigated by the Federal Bureau of Investigation, the Cheyenne River Sioux Tribe Law Enforcement Division, and the South Dakota Division of Criminal Investigation.
+This case was investigated by the Federal Bureau of Investigation and the Cheyenne River Sioux Tribe Law Enforcement Services.
 Assistant U.S. Attorney Mikal Hanson prosecuted the case.

 Baker was immediately turned over to the custody of the U.S. Marshals Service to begin serving his sentence.